fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

 ### 13.5.3 Reconstitution Phase

-This section discusses activities necessary for restoring Datica operations at the original or new site.
+This section discusses activities necessary for restoring Luma operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
-When the hosted data center at the original or new site has been restored, Datica operations at the alternate site may be transitioned back.
+When the hosted data center at the original or new site has been restored, Luma operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
-   * Begin replication of new environment using automated and tested scripts, currently Chef and Salt. - Dev Ops
+   * Begin replication of new environment using automated and tested scripts. - Dev Ops
    * Test new environment using pre-written tests. - Web Services
    * Test logging, security, and alerting functionality. - Dev Ops
    * Deploy environment to production - Web Services
    * Assure systems are appropriately patched and up to date. - Dev Ops
    * Update DNS to new environment. - Dev Ops
 2. Plan Deactivation
-   * If the Datica environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Datica Media Disposal Policy.
+   * If the Luma environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Luma Media Disposal Policy.